 - Where they live (including the season and timezone)

 - How they browse and engage with your website

 - What sort of after-sales service they expect.

-All of these tasty snippets of data can be used to build your marketing strategy in ways that address their specific needs, desires and circumstances.
+All of these tasty snippets of data can be used to build your marketing strategy in ways that address their specific needs, desires, and circumstances.

-List segmentation enables you to create extremely focussed mailing lists based on a wide variety of benchmarks: from form submission and product enquiries, right down to specific metrics such as the number of clicks they make per page on your site.
+List segmentation enables you to create extremely focussed mailing lists based on a wide variety of benchmarks: from form submission and product inquiries, right down to specific metrics such as the number of clicks they make per page on your site.

 Create unlimited segments

 When it comes to setting up your list segmentation, Mailchimp gets straight to the point, with a set of segmentation tools that provide you with the ability to create lists based on an almost unlimited set of criteria.

 You could, conceivably, go as far as creating a segment just for customers called Ferguson if you wanted to.